anionDev/GRYLibrary/ReadMe.md

 #### Developer-hints

-To compile GRYLibrary and running testcases the copy-program `cp` must be available as commandline command.
+To compile GRYLibrary and running testcases `echo` and the copy-program `cp` must be available as commandline command on your system.

 ## License